 DISCLOSURE: We may receive compensation for links to products on this website.
 As an Amazon Associate, we earn from qualifying purchases.
 Our content is provided for informational purposes only and does not guarantee results.

-Melody McKinnon is an internet entrepreneur with 25 years of experience in a wide range of online business models, backed by a formal business education and enhanced by training and mentorship.
+Melody McKinnon is an internet entrepreneur with 25 years of experience in a wide range of online business models, backed by a formal business/marketing education and enhanced by training and mentorship.
 She has owned or managed both educational and ecommerce websites.
 Her book, 7 Recession Proof Online Businesses to Start From Home, is available from all major ebook retailers.

-Melody has worked with many businesses & brands in a multitude of capacities.
+Melody has worked with many businesses in a multitude of capacities.
 She can often be found on CanadianDigitalMedia.com, CanadiansInternet.com, CanadianFamily.net, and AllNaturalPetCare.com, as well as other quality digital publications.
 Her content has earned reference links from highly-respected websites, magazines and university textbooks.

 I made a mistake registering the last domain name I had (typo) so be very careful my friends!